wultra/powerauth-crypto/docs/Activation-Recovery.md

 If the feature is enabled on the PowerAuth Server, then one pair of Recovery Code and PUK is generated during the activation process.
 Because of the sensitivity of those values, you should adequately instruct your user that:

-- Recovery Code and PUK are sensitive values, so the user should put that values on paper and keep it at a safe place.
+- Recovery Code and PUK are sensitive values, so the user should put both values on paper and keep it at a safe place.
-- Your application should proactively disable screenshots when that values are visible on the screen.
+- Your application should proactively disable screenshots when Recovery Code and PUK are visible on the screen.
 Alternatively, you should warn the user in case that user took the screenshot.

 The [PowerAuth mobile SDK](https://github.com/wultra/powerauth-mobile-sdk) provides additional functionality that allows the user to display that values after the activation.
 In that case, you should apply the same rules as above when the values are visible on the screen.